Spring Forward With UOA! Request an Appointment.

 img3

-The ongoing research represents our interests in trauma, knee surgery, sports medicine, osteoporosis, and joint replacement.
+The ongoing research represents our interests in sports medicine, osteoporosis, knee replacement and spine surgery.

 Antibiotic Prophylaxis in Patients Undergoing Elective TKA – Multi-center Trial (ClinicalTrials.gov identifier: NCT03283878)

-UOA has recently begun a new clinical trial in collaboration with Duke University’s Department of Orthopaedic Surgery.
+UOA has participated in a clinical trial in collaboration with Duke University’s Department of Orthopaedic Surgery.
 The study’s principal investigator, Thorsten Seyler, MD, PhD along with the American Association of Hip and Knee Surgeons, invited UOA surgeon Dr. Stephen Kayiaros to be a co-investigator in this multicenter endeavor.

 The clinical research study seeks to determine what is the optimal time and dosing of prophylactic antibiotic therapy in patients undergoing knee replacement surgery.
 Study participants will be randomized to either receive a single antibiotic or multiple antibiotics in the first 24 hours following surgery.
 All participants will be monitored for an entire year post surgery.